Some benefits will require a medical assessment to help make a decision about what level of support you are entitled to.

 Personal Independence Payment

-For Personal Independence Payment, anyone living in Norfolk may be assessed by one of two different companies, Atos Healthcare (now called Independent Assessment Services) or Capita, depending on your postcode.
+For Personal Independence Payment, anyone living in Norfolk may be assessed by one of two different companies, Atos Healthcare (who run Independent Assessment Services, or IAS for short) or Capita, depending on your postcode.
 Capita just cover the PE postcode area.

 Most people will be asked to go to a face to face assessment.
 The only exceptions are for anyone with a terminal illness, or where there has been enough medical and other evidence provided with the claim form that a decision can be made just using the written evidence.